 Purchased Service allows members to purchase retirement service credit for full or part-time New York City service performed before becoming a member of the pension system.
-Even though all Purchased Service will be used in calculating future benefits, the purchase of such service does not change your membership date in NYCERS.
+Even though all Purchased Service will be used in calculating future benefits, the purchase of such service does not change your membership date in NYCERS, and it may not count as Career Pension Plan Qualifying Service (Article 11).